Many boys love pirates and all things piratey. We have rounded up the best books for boys about pirates.

 Pirate by Richard Platt; a DK, Eyewitness Book.
 If you have been reading along on Brain Power Boy you know that we love DK books here.
 Pirate is no exception.
 Super illustrations and descriptive yet short text make this a winner for boys.
 There are a lot of pirate topics covered here from the corsairs and privateers to weapons and treasure.
 It also comes with a Clip-Art CD which has individual images as well as small slide shows with images.
 Nice for making a pirate project.

 Pirates’ Tools for Life at Sea by Cindy Jenson-Elliott.
 This book is part of a series.
-I like these books and think they would be great for an older boy who needs an easier read or for younger boys who can handle pirate details such as sawing off legs.
+I like these books and think they would be great for an older child who needs an easier read or for younger kids who can handle pirate details such as sawing off legs.

 Pirate Gear: Cannons, Swords, and the Jolly Roger (The Real World of Pirates) by Liam O’Donnell.
 Well done and entertaining while certainly teaching boys a thing or two about pirates this book is detailed and does tell it like it is.
 For example: regarding keelhauling: “The man was tied with a rope and pulled under the ship.
 Victim’s bodies were slashed by razonr-sharp barnacles, and most were drowned.”
 Factual.
 Others in this series: Pirate Ships: Sailing the High Seas, Pirate Treasure: Stolen Riches, and The Pirate Code: Life of a Pirate.
 These books also have library binding making them more expensive–seek them out at your library, me mateys!